Members of the AOP Academic VAAD and Core Faculty

 Bio ---

-Charles Silverstein, PhD, is Acting Interim Dean of the ALEPH Ordination Program.
+Charles Silverstein, PhD, is the Interim Dean of the ALEPH Ordination Program.

-Charles “Chuck” Silverstein, PhD, is currently an ALEPH Board member, Treasurer, and Chair of the Finance and Governance Committees and is serving on the IBG.
+Charles “Chuck” Silverstein, PhD, is on leave from the ALEPH Board where he was also the Treasurer, and Chair of the Finance and Governance Committees.
 After retiring from a successful career as a fixed-income institutional investor, he earned an MA in Conscious Evolution and a PhD in Transformative Studies at the California Institute for Integral Studies.
 He is the former Executive Vice President at The Graduate Institute of Holistic Studies where he was also the Academic Director of the MA program in Consciousness Studies and Transpersonal Psychology.
 His experience at the school included founding and directing a spiritual coaching program, accreditation oversight, as well as finance and IT oversight.
 Since the late 1990s, Chuck has been steeped

 in the traditions and practices of the Jewish Renewal movement.
 He attended retreats at Elat Chayyim, and has attended all Kallah and Ruach Ha’Aretz gatherings since 2013.
 He has completed the Nondual Kabbalistic Healing 4-year program and the Age-ing to Sage-ing Legacy program.